This post may contain affiliate links. Please read our disclosure policy.

 • Well Done: solid brown throughout.
 It will feel very firm.
 160 – 170ºF

-Keep in mind that the meat will continue to cook an additional 5 degrees or so once you pull it off the pan or grill so if you prefer your steak medium-rare, pull it off when it’s closer to 125ºF, and it’ll be 130ºF by the time you enjoy it!
+Keep in mind, the meat will continue to cook an additional 5º or so once you pull it off the pan or grill so if you prefer your steak medium-rare, pull it off when it’s closer to 125ºF, and it’ll be 130ºF by the time you enjoy it!

 • Buy a well-marbled steak.
 The white streaks of fat throughout the steak is what we’re talking about.
 It’s the stuff that keeps the steaks tender and juicy and adds tons of flavor!
 I suggest avoiding prepackaged steak unless your grocery store has superior quality steaks wrapped up.
 Usually, the butcher is the best way to go!